18F/unit-testing-node/_pages/components/middleware.md

 npm ERR!
 Test failed.
 See above for more details.
 ```

-We're seeing a few things we expect:
+You're seeing a few things you should've expected:

-- each call has the message ID as the first argument
+- Each call has the message ID as the first argument.
-- the first two calls include the message permalink
+- The first two calls include the message permalink.
-- the last call includes `config.successReaction`
+- The last call includes `config.successReaction`.

-However, we're missing:
+However, you're also missing a few things:

-- a call for when the message matches a rule
+- A call for when the message matches a rule
-- a call for when the entire operation succeeds
+- A call for when the entire operation succeeds

-Since we'll expect the message ID at the beginning of every log message, let's
+Since you'll expect the message ID at the beginning of every log message,
 write a helper function to generate the expected log arguments:

 ```js